 8. Underground Railroad Freedom Center

-Intentionally located in Cincinnati, where thousands of slaves escaped to freedom once they crossed the Ohio River, the National Underground Railroad Freedom Center portrays nearly 400 years of slavery, from the first Africans brought to the “new world” in 1619 to present day.
+Intentionally located in Cincinnati, where thousands of enslaved people cast off the chains of slavery as soon as they crossed the Ohio River from Kentucky, the National Underground Railroad Freedom Center details nearly 400 years of slavery, from the first Africans brought to the “new world” in 1619 to present day.
+The museum’s interactive exhibits, films, and artifacts explore the history of slavery, abolition, and the ongoing fight for civil rights.
+Accessible via Cincinnati streetcar stop #1, this museum is a must-visit for history buffs and anyone interested in social justice.

 9. Cincinnati Waterfront

-Also accessible from Cincinnati streetcar stop #1 is the Smale Riverfront Park, nestled between Paul Brown Stadium, where the Cincinnati Bengals play football, and the Great American Ball Park, where the Cincinnati Reds play baseball.
-It offers 32-acres of green space along the Ohio River including play areas, fountains, an arbor, and rose gardens.
+Also near Cincinnati streetcar stop #1 is Smale Riverfront Park.
+Nestled between Paul Brown Stadium, where the Cincinnati Bengals play football, and the Great American Ball Park, where the Cincinnati Reds play baseball, the park offers 32 acres of green space along the Ohio River, including play areas, fountains, an arbor, and rose gardens.

-The riverfront park is bisected by the John A. Roebling Suspension Bridge that spans the Ohio River and connects Ohio to Kentucky.
+The John A. Roebling Suspension Bridge, spanning the Ohio River, bisects the riverfront park and connects Ohio with Kentucky.
 At a round trip of less than a half mile, it’s a beautiful, easy walk across the bridge into Kentucky.

 10. Cincinnati Murals

-No matter what you choose to do and see via the Cincinnati Bell Connector street car, you’re sure to experience several of Cincinnati’s more than 130 murals thanks to the talented artists of ArtWorks, a non-profit organization founded in 1996 by Cincinnati native Tamara Harkavy.
-Jump on and off the streetcar to explore the murals in different areas of downtown Cincinnati, or sit back and watch the murals along the 3.6-mile roundtrip loop of the streetcar.
+No matter what you choose to do and see via The Connector, you’re sure to experience several of Cincinnati’s more than 130 murals thanks to the talented artists of ArtWorks, a non-profit organization founded in 1996 by Cincinnati native Tamara Harkavy.
+Jump on and off the streetcar to explore the murals in different areas of downtown Cincinnati, or sit back and watch them along the 3.6-mile roundtrip loop of the streetcar.

 Related Post: Cincinnati Murals – Self-Guided Walking Tour